-Starting with firmware version 1.40, Copley drives in the plus family (feature set E) have some additional circuitry which allows an output to be set on position with much lower latency then the software based functions described above.
+Starting with firmware version 1.40, Copley drives in the plus family (feature set E) with up to two axes have some additional circuitry which allows an output to be set on position with much lower latency then the software based functions described above.

 Single axis drives (such as the AEM) contain one such compare output module.
 Dual axis drives (such as the AE2) contain two compare modules; one per axis.
+Drives with more then two axes may support this feature on a case by case basis depending on the specific drive capabilities, please contact Copley support if hardware triggered outputs are needed on a 3 or 4 axis drive.